charlesX0101/charlesx0101/README.md

 - `Homelab-Build`
   Docs + design for a secure, enterprise-style segmented network at home.

-- `SysRecon`
+- `Ubuntu-Secure-Server-Setup`
-  Bash-based host scanner for auditing local system configs fast.
+  Secure Ubuntu Server LTS setup with SSH hardening, UFW firewall, and QEMU-based deployment.

-- `vpn-connect`
+- `VPN-Connect`
   Command-line utility to manage .ovpn connections for platforms like HackTheBox and TryHackMe, including IP verification and connection status checks.

-- `n-wrap`
+- `N-Wrap`
   An easy to use Bash wrapper for nmap that helps beginners and IT professionals run essential network scans through a guided CLI menu.

-- `Bash Utilities`
+- `SysRecon`
-  Small tools for automation, diagnostics, and hands-on CLI work.
+  Bash-based host scanner for auditing local system configs fast.
 ---

 ## [ Skills & Focus ]